babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

     }
 ```

-As you can see, we used 3 atomic components (ignore LabelStyleSheet for a sec) and then we put them all into a stackView.
+As you can see, we used 3 atomic components and then we put them all into a stackView.

 The code above compiles however it doesn't look as the design image.
 First of all, images should have fixed size and we should set `tintColor` on them as we use `.alwaysTemplate` rendering mode.
 We just need to add few more operators: